meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 	2. Value
 	3. Efficacy
 	4. Self-worth
-Dependent on interpersonal relationships, self-improvement and understanidn
+Dependent on interpersonal relationships, self-improvement and understanding and behaving in ways that are congruent with one's beliefs.